arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ---
-title: 'Getting Started with USB Data Logging on Opta™'
+title: 'Using a USB Memory Stick for Data Logging on Opta™'
 description: "Learn how to interface an Opta™ device with a USB memory stick for data logging."
 difficulty: intermediate
 tags: